bingeli1212/nitrile-preview/doc/DOC-latex-latex2e.md

 As for the box commands above, \height, \width, etc. may be used in the [<height>] argument to denote the natural dimensions of the box.

+For \framebox,
+the height could be quite small if no text is specified.
+However to force a box with a minimum height of that of a font, the \strut can be used.
+In the following example an empty framebox is created such that its width is 2cm and the height is the same as that of a font.

+    \framebox[2cm]{\strut}

 The <inner-pos> argument is new in LaTeX2e.
 It is the vertical equivalent to the <pos> argument for \makebox, etc, determining the position of <text> within the box.
 The <inner-pos> may be any one of